-Glazes are applied to ceramics to give them strength and a smooth, shiny finish that prevents moisture from entering into the cookware.
-Some of the ingredients used in making glazes include lead and cadmium which are toxic to human health.
-These heavy metals can leach out of the cookware and seep into the food being cooked, kept or served using these utensils.
+Glazes are applied to ceramic cookware to give it a smooth, shiny finish that prevents moisture from entering the cookware.
+Some of the ingredients used in making a glaze include lead and cadmium, which are found to be toxic to human health.
+These heavy metals can leach out of the cookware and seep into the food that is cooked, stored, or served in these utensils.
 The process of leaching is more intense at high temperatures and with the greater food acidity.

 Lead deposits build up in the human body and can pose serious health problems over time.
 According to some studies, regular use of certain types of glazed ceramic cookware can cause lead poisoning and serious health problems in children.

 The following is a summary of the regulations of the United States’ Food and Drug Administration with regards to the lead content in cookware and tableware:

 - Any tableware that exceeds the levels stipulated by the FDA should not be sold in the U.S.

 - According to Proposition 65 in California, all businesses must give public warnings about potential lead exposures.

 - If dishware has been tested and is known to leach lead at a level higher than the stipulations of Proposition 65, a warning must be posted to inform the public about this.

 - This warning consists of a yellow triangle and a message placed beside or on the affected cookware when they are being put on display for sales purposes.

 - The only tableware that is certified safe to use is those that have lead levels below the standards stipulated by decree 65.

 Overall, manufacturers in the U.S have to follow the guidelines as indicated by the FDA, therefore their cookware is considered safe for human use.
 However, manufacturers in other countries may not be bound by the same rules and ceramic cookware that is imported may contain lead at levels that exceed those permitted by the FDA.

 How to Reduce the Chances of Exposure to Lead